qtiuto/lua-for-android/README.md

        the error code and the exception on error and nil on the other cases.
        The type can be a type name string rather than a java type.

-       Note:**yeild** is not supported inside any function you passed in, cause it may have finally function un-called.
-If you really want to yield, use **pcall** to catch the error, and handle it by your self.
+       Note:**yeild** is supported inside any function you passed in since lua 5.3, but finally function may be un-called if yield not return.
-        Generally, **try** will append stacktrace info to the error but **pcall** won't.
+        Lua built-in function **pcall** can also catch the error, while **try** will append stacktrace info to the error but **pcall** won't.

   * **throw**:

-      Throws a java exception, which ,while not an exception, will be converted to an string and wrapped as an **LuaException**, and finally, it will be caught by the above try function or try catch in your java code.
+      Throws a java exception, which ,while not an exception, will be converted to a string and wrapped as a **LuaException**, and finally, it will be caught by the above try function or try catch in your java code.

       Usage: `throw(exception object)`